MrOtherGuy/fx-autoconfig/readme.md

 # Usage

-The file extension for your custom scripts must be `.uc.js`
+The file extension for your custom scripts must be `.uc.js`, the loader script only looks for files with that extension.

-Just put any such files in the scripts folder inside chrome folder, same folder where userChrome.css would be.
-By default the scripts folder is named `JS` but this is customizable by modifying `chrome.manifest`.
+Just put any such files into the `JS` directory.
+The `JS` directory should be in the same directory where userChrome.css would be.
+If you wish to change the directory name then you need to modify the `chrome.manifest` file inside `utils` directory.
 For example change `../JS/` to `../scripts/` to make Firefox load scripts from "scripts" folder.

 At runtime, individual scripts can be toggled on/off from menubar -> tools -> userScripts.
 Note that toggling requires Firefox to be restarted, for which a "restart now" -button is provided.
 The button clears startup-cache so you don't need to worry about that.